letsar/flutter_slidable/README.md

 A Flutter implementation of slidable list item with directional slide actions that can be dismissed.

+Note: Don't add Widget with onPressed and onTap to label or icon of SlidableAction.

 ## Sponsors

 Our top sponsors are shown below! [[Become a Sponsor](https://github.com/sponsors/letsar)]